Coway Airmega 400 Air Purifier · โ˜… 4.7 Editor's Choice Check price on Amazon →

 Pick the Coway 400 for raw filtration performance, lower noise, and lower running cost.
 Pick the Dyson TP07 for the bladeless fan function, full app and voice control, and the design statement.
 The Coway moves more air per dollar but lacks the cooling fan use case.

-How much do the filters cost per year?+
+How much do the filters cost per year?

-Around $130 per year for both stages.
-The HEPA filter is $90 to $100 at 12 months, the activated carbon is $40 to $50 at 6 months.
-Total cost of ownership over 3 years lands at roughly $390.
+per year for both stages.
+The HEPA filter the price for the price at 12 months, the activated carbon the price for the price at 6 months.
+Total cost of ownership over 3 years lands.

-Does the IoCare app actually work?+
+Does the IoCare app actually work?

 Yes across our 10 month test.
 The app paired on first setup, showed real-time PM2.5 and PM10 readings, allowed schedule and mode adjustments remotely, and reconnected reliably after Wi-Fi router restarts.
 Alexa integration handled on, off, and fan speed commands without errors.

-Is it too loud for a bedroom?+
+Is it too loud for a bedroom?

-📅 Update log
+Update log